Subaccount Users and Groups

-An overview of creating local users and groups for accessing ChaosSearch
+An overview of creating subaccounts and groups for accessing ChaosSearch

-ChaosSearch includes built-in authentication and authorization controls so that account administrators can create and manage local, static subaccounts and groups of access roles.
-There are user interfaces as well as API endpoints for managing subaccounts and groups.
+ChaosSearch includes built-in authentication and authorization controls that allow the primary user to create and manage subaccounts and groups.
+There are console user interfaces as well as API endpoints for managing subaccounts and groups.
+There are also sample RBAC templates to help with the definition of permissions for different user types.

 Subaccount Management

-Users with account administration privileges can define static subaccounts using the Users page.
+Primary users can define static subaccounts using the Users page.
+(The Accounts menu is not visible to subaccount users.)
 A sample Accounts > Users page follows:

 2298

-The Users page shows only subaccounts, never the tenant account information.
+The Users page shows only subaccounts, never the primary user information.

 Group/Role Management